Who are we?

 Doors open at 8:00.
 Dancing starts promptly at 8:15.

 Initially, all newcomers are expected to join the General class.
-As they become proficient and if they desire, they will be able to join the Intermediate class.
 Anyone who is interested in participating in the Intermediate class is expected to meet these criteria.

 Dancers in the Intermediate class are welcome and encouraged to stay for the General class.